In January I had the opportunity to review the quirky Lady Hamilton Hotel in Stockholm.

-The car park was dusty, and the long walls of the shooting range met in the middle to an open archway.
-We approached hearing the odd gunshot, which is obvious but still nerve-wracking.
+The car park at Phuket Shooting Range is dusty, which gets you in the cowboy spirit straight away.
+The long walls of the shooting range meet in the middle to an open archway.
+My father and I approached, hearing the odd gunshot, which while obvious, is still nerve-wracking.
 A nonchalant Thai national was sat behind a window pane just inside the walls.
 He pointed towards a list on the window that explained the cost of each weapon and how much ammunition comes with it.
 I went for the 22mm rifle, and Dad opted for the 45mm handgun, both coming with 10 bullets.
 The range is straight out of Lethal Weapon 3, paper targets on clips and trigger happy men wearing large ear muffs and goggles.

 Continue reading “Phuket Shooting Range Review, Tips and Pricing Guide”

 I was told the best views around Krabi, Thailand could be found near to the Wat Tum Sua Buddhist Temple (sometimes called Tiger Cave Temple or Wat Tham Seua), so my father and I decided to visit so that I could create this review, tips and pricing guide.